quack79/LiteCloud/README.md

+TODO:

+To bring this up to date with Ubuntu 24.04, there are a couple things that need to be modified.

+- Install Wordpress automatically
+- Fix permissions regarding serving files from /home [systemd requires ProtectHome=false but on php-fpm or nginx?]
+- Correct chmod/chown permissions

 # LiteCloud

 LiteCloud is a collection of shell scripts for simple deployment of a LEMP stack (Linux, Nginx, MariaDB and PHP 8.4) for Ubuntu.